What to do if you're struggling to pay your energy bills

 Each council decides who qualifies, so eligibility may vary.
 In general, the fund is aimed at households that are struggling and need extra support.

-To find out what help is available in your area and how to apply, contact your local council as soon as you can.
 Funding is limited and may run out.
+To find out what help is available in your area and how to apply, contact your local council (this link will open in a new tab.)

 Paying energy bills directly from your benefits